zehreken/zehreken.github.io/source/posts/2026-04-14-shoot-first-drive-later.md

 </figure>

 But again developed a quirky behaviour.
 Reinforcement learning never ceases to surprise me.
 When it is time to shoot the agent slows down and aligns, takes a shot and accelerates to the next waypoint.
 I'm not sure why this happens because the projectile does not have an initial velocity but it might because the shooting trainig was without movement until driving is enabled by the curriculum.

-IDEA: I had this idea of implementing a small neural net in rust, like 5 nodes, 1 hidden layer.
-To simulate a small part of this learning experiement but I forgot.
-Maybe it was a network that learned to aim.
 """